89rat/pqshield-api/pq359_mobile_app/ULTIMATE_PRODUCTION_IMPLEMENTATION.md

 - **Enterprise-Grade Quality** with comprehensive compliance and professional support
 - **Future-Proof Architecture** designed for the quantum computing era and beyond

 **The future of mobile security is quantum-resistant, AI-powered, and autonomous.
-That future is now available in PQShield.**
+That future is now available in PQ359.**

 ---